What is Generative Engine Optimization (GEO)? 2026 Guide

 • Use GEO primarily for: Educational content, industry research, how-to guides, definitional content

-• Use both for: Pillar content, thought leadership, comprehensive guides
+• Use both for: Pillar content, thought leadership, in-depth guides

 The case for investing in GEO goes beyond following trends.
 Three converging factors make GEO critical for content marketing success in 2025 and beyond.